appcoreopc/trader/README.md

 Ensure you have installed webpack and node.
 Open index.html

-To serve client :
+## To serve client :
 We uses a custom GoLang app server that supports Http2 request.
-It send simultaneous requested down to browsers.
+It send simultaneous requested down to browsers making application faster.

-To run server.
+## To run server.
 Open up the solution, restore the required package and press F5

 Intended to be uses as a actual implementation of next generation of web applicaton and event store for eventual consistency in large scale scalable application.